simonfrey/proxyfy/README.md

 It is as simple as changing `http.Get("https://github.com")` to `proxyfy.Get("https://github.com")`.
 From now on all the request get forwarded trough a random proxy.

-*For getting more than the 240 free request, please visit gimmeproxy.com and get yourself an API key.*
+*For getting more than the 240 free request, please visit [gimmeproxy.com](https://a.paddle.com/v2/click/14088/32188?link=975) and get yourself an API key.
+It's just a few bucks per month*

 ---